What You Need to Open a Bank Account

 You might also need a secondary form of ID.
 Contact your bank or read through the documentation for any other requirements.

-Initial deposit: You’ll also need to fund your account.
+You’ll also need to fund your account.
 Ask your bank what the minimum is to open the account.
-At many credit unions, it’s $5 to $25.
+At many credit unions, it’s $5–$25.
 At online banks, there’s often no minimum initial deposit.
 In addition to the minimum to open, watch out for ongoing minimum balance requirements, which can result in monthly fees.
 To make your initial deposit, you can bring cash in-person, write a check to the account, fund it with a debit card, or link a different bank account for electronic transfers between banks.

-Credit unions: Credit unions are similar to banks, but they are “member” or customer-owned institutions.
+Credit unions are similar to banks, but they are “member” or customer-owned institutions.
 To open a credit union account, you need to qualify by sharing a characteristic with the other members in the group.
 That might be the city you live in or the industry you work for.
 Just ask local credit unions what it takes to be a member, and they’ll explain.
-It’s easier than you might imagine to qualify for most credit unions.
+It’s easier than you might imagine qualifying for most credit unions.

 Credit unions are similar to banks in terms of the products and services offered, and they also have federal deposit insurance.
 National banks have wide-ranging branch and ATM networks, but even small credit unions can serve you across the country with shared branching.
 For more details on credit unions, see how they compare to banks.

-Business accounts: To open an account for a business, you’ll need additional documents because of the entity’s ownership.
+To open an account for a business, you’ll need additional documents because of the entity’s ownership.
 For example, you may need documents related to the formation of your business (articles of incorporation, for example) and a corporate resolution authorizing the new bank account.
 Note that banks often have different fee structures for banks, so you might need to shop around for an inexpensive business account.
-For ideas, see How and Where to Open a Business Checking Account.

 Your Financial History